Autism Spectrum Disorders

 - Auditory processing deficits

-Aspergers is distinguished from Autism primarily on the basis of a preservation of language and cognitive capacities in the first 3 years of life.
-It is often characterized as a milder form of Autism with salient features of higher cognition, higher language skills, more socially motivated until adolescence and adulthood when social disabilities interfere with everyday life.
-Language acquisition of individuals with AS is often precocious where some children begin to speak before learning how to walk.
+Asperger’s is distinguished from autism primarily based on the preservation of language and cognitive capacities in the first 3 years of life.
+It is often characterized as a milder form of autism with salient features of higher cognition, higher language skills, and more social motivation until adolescence and adulthood, when social disabilities interfere with everyday life.
+Language acquisition of individuals with AS is often precocious, where some children begin to speak before learning how to walk.

-- Onset of Symptoms- Occurs later in childhood with language acquisition skills, cognitive skills developing appropriately in early childhood
+- Onset of Symptoms: Occurs later in childhood, with language acquisition skills and cognitive skills developing appropriately in early childhood.

-- Social Functioning- Attachment patterns with family seem quite normal with minimal signs of a social disability.
+- Social Functioning: Attachment patterns with family seem normal, with minimal signs of a social disability.
 The disability becomes more apparent outside of the home in groups where they become awkward and will approach others in inappropriate or eccentric ways.

-- Confined Interests – Will compile large amounts of factual information about a topic that will often dominate the content of a social exchanges.
+- Confined Interests: Will compile large amounts of factual information about a topic that will often dominate the content of social exchanges.
+These are often referred to as “special interests.”

-- Motoric Challenges – Delayed acquisition of motor skills requiring coordination such as riding a bike, catching a ball, climbing on play structures.
+- Motoric Challenges: Delayed acquisition of motor skills requiring coordination, such as riding a bike, catching a ball, and climbing on play structures.

-- Anxiety- One of the most common comorbid conditions that impacts individuals with AS.
+- Anxiety: This is one of the most common coexisting conditions that impacts individuals with AS.

-- Depression- One of the most common comorbid conditions that impacts individual’s with AS.
+- Depression: Another one of the most common coexisting conditions that impacts individuals with AS.

 - Social delays